Sohrabssj/Sohrabssj/README.md

 - 👀 I’m interested in climbing
 - 🌱 I’m currently learning Kotlin programming
 - 💞️ I’m looking to collaborate on big companies in the near future
-- 📫 How to reach me: t.me/sohrabssj1
+- 📫 How to reach me: t.me/sohrabssj1 & @sohrabssj
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...